JanTomassi/remote-desktop/README.md

 # remote-desktop
-VNC alternative that use ffmpeg, SDL and boost to transmite a live tcp dekstop feed to all connected user for now I'm only tring to support nvida gpu on xorg setup
+VNC alternative that use ffmpeg, SDL and boost to transmite a live tcp dekstop feed to all connected user for now I'm only trying to support nvida gpu on xorg setup